Your sales incentive strategy probably needs a health check.

 The Right Time to Do a Data Analysis

 Through our proven methodology, we designed a sales incentive program for a client that enabled them to:

 - Increase sales

 In a survey done by Innosight, 66% of executives from 20 industries agreed or strongly agreed that their “organization recognizes the need to transform—that is, to change our core offerings or business model—in response to rapidly changing markets and disruption.”

-So really, the time to ensure you’re maximizing your company’s performance is now.
+So the time to ensure you’re maximizing your company’s performance is NOW.
 Ready to dive in?